Friday, 12 December 2025

 Usually hungover and tired,

-and promised to return for the 4th of July.
+and that he'd be back for the 4th of July.

 And he always said,